dzhavat/dzhavat.github.io/_posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 Something I've noticed, even with my little testing experience, is that test suites can grow pretty fast.
 It's not long before you end up with a bunch of suites each containing a bunch of specs and then you ask yourself "How can I run only a single suite/spec instead of the whole thing?"

 I've certainly asked myself this question more than once.
-So if write your tests using Jasmine, I have a simple solution:
+So if you write your tests using Jasmine, I have a simple solution:

 ### Running a single suite